• Skip to primary navigation

 Straining the drink into an ice-filled glass.

 Now all that's left is to sip, smile and repeat.
-Isn't that one tasty cocktail?
-You bet it is.
+Don't you just love that sweet flavor of the blood orange?

 A blood orange margarita on a copper coaster with a sprig of white flowers to the left.